UU-ER/AdOpT-NET0/docs/source/ModellingWorkflow.rst

     workflow/CheckModelDiagnostics
     workflow/ManageResults

-In addition to the next workflow documentation, we provide three documented :ref:`case studies <case-studies>` which can be useful to see how AdOpT-NET0 can be used to implement your optimization problem.
+In addition to the workflow documentation below, we provide three documented :ref:`case studies <case-studies>` which can be useful to see how AdOpT-NET0 can be used to implement your optimization problem.

 In short